digital-asset/docs.daml.com/docs/2.9.0/docs/daml/reference/interfaces.rst

   build-options: [--target=1.15]

-If using Canton, the protocol version of the domain should be `4` or higher, see :ref:`Canton protocol version <protocol_version>` for more details.
+If using Canton, the protocol version of the sync domain should be `4` or higher, see :ref:`Canton protocol version <protocol_version>` for more details.